1. Beginner guide

 The full name of the HPC3 cluster is hpc3.rcic.uci.edu and this is the name that should be used in all connections.

-We will require multi-factor authentication for all password-based logins.
-Please make sure you have enabled your DUO device using UCI’s Duo infrastructure
+We require multi-factor authentication for all password-based logins.
+Please make sure you have enabled your DUO device using UCI’s Duo infrastructure.

 To directly login on HPC3 cluster you must: